NSTAAF International Factball: Germany v Portugal

 Well, because the most easterly of the area will be East Berlin.

-Oh, we smart.
-What if you're disoriented in space and you need to orient yourself?
-So, Chris Hadfield took a picture from space.
+what if you're disoriented in space and you need to

 Chris Hadfield being the former captain of the International Space Station.
 Indeed, so he was on the International Space Station.

-He took a picture.
-And in East Berlin, it's yellow.
+He took a picture, and in East Berlin, it's yellow.

-you need to know which is East
+You need to know which is East.

-it's going to come in handy I'm telling you you'll thank me one day yeah remember the thing that they did when they had hyperinflation in Germany in the 1920s?
+Yeah.
+Remember the thing that they did when they had hyperinflation in Germany in the 1920s?

 And it caused a problem called zero stroke.